ishteyaqueahmad/ishteyaqueahmad/README.md

 ♨ Have Proficiency in Relational Databases (MySQL, PostgreSQL, Oracle) as well as non-relational databases (MongoDB, Cassandra) and ORM technologies (JPA,Hibernate).

-♨ Experienced in Enterprise search technology such as Apache Solr and Elasticsearch.
+♨ Experienced in Enterprise search technology such as Apache Solr.

-♨ Hands-on experience in AWS services and Docker and used caching and messaging services such as Memcached and Apache Kafka.
+♨ Hands-on experience in AWS services and Docker and messaging services such as Apache Kafka.

 ♨ Actively using version control (e.g. Git) and familiar with notions of Continuous Integration and continuous deployment (CI/CD).